 This story of a smoke detector turned out to be more of a smoke-effector, shares Jeff Miller, co-founder of AE Home Group, a team of local Maryland real estate agents who help buyers and sellers navigate the Baltimore real estate market.
 The previous owners of the house had moved out only one day earlier, but had not turned off their electricity or the air conditioning, recalls Miller.
 In fact, the air conditioning was set to high, which at first seemed like a good thing, because the day of their inspection happened to be the hottest and most humid day of the summer.
 Then, they started to smell smoke.
-"Rushing down to the basement we found that condensation caused the smoke detector to short out."
+“Rushing down to the basement we found that condensation caused the smoke detector to short out.”
 In fact, the smoke detector was now on fire.
-"Ironically, the smoke detector almost burned that house down," says Miller.
-Here are the top secrets that your home inspector WON'T tell you.
+“Ironically, the smoke detector almost burned that house down,” says Miller.

 Fifi’s final resting place

 Jamie Green, of WIN Home Inspection, a Seattle, Washington home inspection company, was making his way on all-fours through a crawl space of a 70-year-old house.
-"Crawl spaces are generally pretty spooky because you never know what you're going to find," Green tells Reader's Digest.
+“Crawl spaces are generally pretty spooky because you never know what you’re going to find,” Green tells Reader’s Digest.
 Green stumbled on something strange as his hand touched down on something both bony and furry.
 Turns out, it was a stiff cat skeleton with fur still intact.
-Unfortunately, the home sellers now had an answer for what had happened to their missing feline friend who they'd believed had "run off" years earlier.
-If you found that disturbing, here's some cute cat cartoons to take your mind off it.
+Unfortunately, the home sellers now had an answer for what had happened to their missing feline friend who they’d believed had “run off” years earlier.

 Seeing the notation on the inspection documents, the adult children of the deceased homeowners cleared up the mystery.
 Turns out: it was a pet cemetery.
 Every pet the family ever had was now dead and gone and buried beneath the house.
 The adult children didn’t think there was anything weird about this at all.
 In fact, they asked that the buyers agree to never disturb the home’s makeshift pet burial ground.

 Needless to say, the buyers were totally creeped out and canceled the contract.
-For those who enjoy a little haunting with their home-owning, all of these houses are not only haunted but available for rent on AirBnB.

 The mystery… um… pet?

-Green was inspecting what he recalls was a "big beautiful three-story mansion" when he crept through the attic and came face to face with a skull.
-It wasn't human, but it was jarring just the same.
+Green was inspecting what he recalls was a “big beautiful three-story mansion” when he crept through the attic and came face to face with a skull.
+It wasn’t human, but it was jarring just the same.
 It also came with two feet of skin, but no limbs.
-"The creature—whatever it was—had been long dead and now the bats were having their way with the carcass," Green explains.
+“The creature—whatever it was—had been long dead and now the bats were having their way with the carcass,” Green explains.
 He never did figure out what died up there, and no one mentioned anything about any missing pets.
 As for the purchasers?
 They were happy to be rid of it and closed on their sale.
-Here are some secrets your real estate agent probably isn't telling you.

-"It's not uncommon to find creepy crawlers, whether it's poisonous newts, insect infestations, or rodents during an inspection," shares Green.
+“It’s not uncommon to find creepy crawlers, whether it’s poisonous newts, insect infestations, or rodents during an inspection,” shares Green.
 Once, when he was inspecting a home at twilight, he noticed some moisture stains on the ceiling, looked up and realized there was a ruckus coming from above.
-So Green headed up to the attic, whereupon he discovered that "a family of raccoons had taken over the space—nesting, urinating, dropping feces, and generally making a big, smelly, dangerous mess."
+So Green headed up to the attic, whereupon he discovered that “a family of raccoons had taken over the space—nesting, urinating, dropping feces, and generally making a big, smelly, dangerous mess.”
 Yuck.
-Did you know that raccoons are on this list of the smartest animals?

 Not your choice for pet snakes

-Jason Jones is a colleague of Green's who was once inspecting the outside of a home that had a dark and spooky shed in the backyard.
+Jason Jones is a colleague of Green’s who was once inspecting the outside of a home that had a dark and spooky shed in the backyard.
 Upon starting a termite inspection, Jones saw the head of a creature pop up under the shelf in the shed.
 Startled, Jones ran out shouting for his coworker.
 The duo called the fire department.
-Arriving in full gear, the firefighters found that the snake wasn't just any snake: it was a rattlesnake.
-And there wasn't just one: there were two.
+Arriving in full gear, the firefighters found that the snake wasn’t just any snake: it was a rattlesnake.
+And there wasn’t just one: there were two.
 And they were mating.
-"Luckily the slithering lovebirds were caught when they were, or else the new homeowners would have had to take on a whole family of rattlesnakes," says Jones.
-Most people can't spot the snake in this photo.
-Can you?
+“Luckily the slithering lovebirds were caught when they were, or else the new homeowners would have had to take on a whole family of rattlesnakes,” says Jones.

 Ants at the gate